andrewdcamp/andrewdcamp.github.io/_posts/2020-01-10-Group-Assignment_1.md

 ### Model output
 The Good News:
 With a test case of 160 individuals we get a solution from CBC rather quickly.
+We can also see that our groups are even with 16 members in each.
 Plots of the attribute count in each group are shown below.
-Notice that due to overlapping attributes (2 per person) the attribute counts are not perfectly even, but we can see that the count is relatively uniform across all groups.
-We can also see that our groups are even with 16 members in each.
-Great! - this is what we want.
+Notice that due to overlapping attributes (2 per person) the attribute counts are not perfectly even, but we can see that the count is somewhat uniform across all groups - though the spikes in our barchart are a bit troubling... but this is good progress.

 | Group| Count|
 |-------:|-----:|